ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/getting-started.md

 which means that the information we store in the vault is encrypted in the keychain / keystore and is only visible to our application, but the vault is never locked.
 We will explore other types of vaults later in this tutorial.

 ### Store a Value

 Let's store some data in the vault.
 Here, we will:

 - Define our session information.
-- Add a method to the `SessionVaultService` to store a session.
+- Add a method to `SessionVaultService` to store a session.
-- Add a button to our `Tab1Page` to store a fake session.
+- Add a button to `Tab1Page` to store a fake session.

 First, let's define the shape of our authentication session data via: